-Some clients may feel a slight discomfort during the first pass, but it’s relatively painless.
+Some clients may feel slight discomfort during the first pass, but it’s relatively painless.
 A topical numbing cream will be applied to the area before microblading begins.
 This is followed by a liquid anesthetic.

 How About Downtime?

 The best part about the technique is that there is no “downtime”.
 In most cases, clients resume a normal lifestyle, while also following the after-care instructions regarding certain activities.
 There is no need to leave your appointment in disguise or cancel your dinner plans!
 We do, however, recommend a follow-up perfection session one month after your appointment.
 The healing process is different for everyone, and it takes between 25 and 30 days.

 Check out our guide below that outlines the necessary steps to take at all stages of the microblading process.
 Each client’s skin responds differently to these treatments.
 This information acts as a guideline only.

 Before Your Appointment

 - Cease using any skin thinners (Vitamin A, glycolic acids, exfoliation, etc.) on the brow area two weeks prior to your appointment.

-- Cosmetic BOTOX® or fillers should be done two weeks prior or two weeks after if client uses neurotoxin for lifting/brow symmetry.
-Can not treat same day.
+- Cosmetic BOTOX® or fillers should be done two weeks prior or two weeks after if the client uses neurotoxin for lifting/brow symmetry.
+Can not treat the same day.